What You Need to Know About Buy Now, Pay Later at Experian

-Buy now, pay later (BNPL) is a financing option offered at online and in-store checkouts allowing you to pay for a purchase over time, often without interest.
+Buy now, pay later (BNPL) is a financing option offered at online and in-store checkouts allowing you to pay for a purchase over time.
 A BNPL loan refers to a payment method that allows consumers to make a purchase, typically with a down payment, and pay for it over time.
-With the most common BNPL type (referred to as "pay-in-4"), payments are split into four equal installments or biweekly payments over six weeks, without any interest or fees, as long as the terms are met on time, with no late payments.
+BNPL plans can vary by provider and may be offered with differing terms, fees and interest.
+With a common BNPL type (referred to as "pay-in-4"), payments are split into four equal installments or biweekly payments over six weeks, without any interest or fees, as long as the terms are met on time, with no late payments.

 You can think of BNPL as similar to a layaway, where you pay a merchant for a purchase over time rather than immediately upfront.
 Unlike a layaway, though, with BNPL, you get your items right away.